iAmMe27/WoD/README.md

 ## I get download errors when installing WoD!
 I bet it's one of the files on the commonly failing downloads list.
 [All commonly failing downloads can be found on the Wiki page here.](https://github.com/iAmMe27/WoD/wiki)

+## My game crashes on startup!
+Software such as **Medal**, **EVGA Precision** and **MSI Afterburner** are the most common causes of this - anything that hooks the display to show or record stuff on screen.
+Close the software and test again.

 ## I can't move my mouse cursor around the whole area of my screen!
 In MO2, under the Essentials separator, find `High Physics FPS Fix - WoD INI` and double click it.
 In the window that opens, head to INI Files and click the only option in the left column.
 Find the line: